 As an imaging platform, we need to embrace those new technologies.
 As a part of this embrace, we acknowledge the significantly shorter innovation cycles of those new technologies compared to established capture technologies.
 For instance, the software industry has always been characterized by short development cycles.
 To offer these industries a suitable exhibition platform, the answer can only be a shorter cycle.

 Based on surveys, we know that our visitors prefer an annual photokina.
-The annual show cycle will also put a more regular spotlight on other segments of our show, such as photo equipment, photo accessories and photo studio segment—and the brands represented there.
+The annual show cycle will also put a more regular spotlight on other segments of our show, such as photo equipment, photo accessories and the photo studio segments—and the brands represented there.
 They will benefit from more frequent exposure to buyers, consumers and the international media attending our show.

 Why is photokina moving to May in 2019 and the following years?